bitfactory-software/anyxx/docs/Blog/on_the_dark_side_of_type_erasure.md

   what is often implied
     (between the lines or loud)
-    classes with "conventional" v-tables  are somewhat old school and outdatetd lets ummarize, what we can do with v-tables…
-    Control Lifetime via virtual destructor
+    classes with "conventional" v-tables  are somewhat old school and outdatetd lets ummarize, what we can do with v-tablesâ€¦ Control Lifetime via virtual destructor
     do superfast runtime dispatch
     dynamic/static downcast